Priscilla and Aquila: New Testament references

+Note: This is not KJV; in the KJV, Acts 18:26 lists their names as "Aquila and Priscilla" making the count three and three.

 The couple

-The Christian Church, beginning with Jesus, had a radical view of the status of women.
-Jesus demonstrated that he valued women and men equally as being made in the image of God.
-Luke clearly indicates Priscilla's "agency and her interdependent relationship with her husband.
-She is certainly not Aquila’s property – as was customary in Greco-Roman society – but rather his partner in ministry and marriage".

 Priscilla and Aquila were tentmakers as was Paul.
 Priscilla and Aquila had been among the Jews expelled from Rome by the Roman Emperor Claudius in the year 49 as written by Suetonius.
 They ended up in Corinth.
 Paul lived with Priscilla and Aquila for approximately 18 months.
 Then the couple started out to accompany Paul when he proceeded to Syria, but stopped at Ephesus in the Roman province of Asia, now part of modern Turkey.